telerik/kendo-ui-core/docs/controls/editors/numerictextbox/overview.md

         });
     </script>

+### Number precision

+The widget controls the precision of the entered number using the value of the [decimals](/api/javascript/ui/numerictextbox#configuration-decimals) option.
+The number will be limited to the `decimals` length.

+By default, widget does not restrict the length of the typed value.
+If you would like to enforce a specific fraction length during editing, then you will need to set [`restrictDecimals`](/api/javascript/ui/numerictextbox#configuration-restrictDecimals) option to *true*.

 ### Number rounding

 The widget controls the precision of the entered number using "half-up" rounding technique.
 This functionality can be disabled with the [round](/api/javascript/ui/numerictextbox#configuration-round) configuration option.